unite-cms/unite-cms/API.md

 ### Implementation reference

-A list of all query types under the namespace *UnitedCMS\GraphQLBundle\SchemaType\Types* and their response:
+A list of all query types under the namespace *UniteCMS\GraphQLBundle\SchemaType\Types* and their response:

 - **query**: QueryType
 - **find**: ContentResultType, implementation of: ContentResultInterface